RaminParker/blocktime/_posts/2020-01-14-test-markdown-post.md

 ## Welcome to this blog

 Hey everyone, welcome to my blog.
+This is just a test.
 I finally took the leap and set up my blog, and after a lot of thinking, I finally decided to create a blog.

 Why a blog?
 Well among a lot of other reasons, like not forgetting what I learn from time to time, and to keep track of my journey as a Software Development Engineer.
 The other huge reason is that I love to learn new things, research the ones I find interesting, and I plan to document and share my learnings via blog posts, which can be easily found and referred to later as well.
 I'll try to share things I learn about Software Development, my interests in Data Science and all the other random things I encounter.
 Hopefully, other people will also find these posts helpful, relevant or interesting.